avwsolutions/DOD-AMS-Workshop/workshop.md

 Hello DevOpsDays AMS2016
 {"message":"Hello Student","@version":"1","@timestamp":"2016-06-25T02:28:36.809Z","host":"datalake.monitor.now"}
 ```
-Last thing I want you to show is the use of conditional support.
+Final thing I want to demonstrate is the use of conditional support.
 As with programming languages the if/if else/else can be used with a chosen expression.
-Now first create a directory, for example '*/tmp/example*' and create three files as listed below.
+First create a directory, for example '*/tmp/example*' and create three files as listed below.

 > Note : Logstash can run code from one file or a directory which we show below.
 Be aware of the correct naming that input code is always imported first.